konsumer/arduinoscope/arduinoscope.nw/README.md

 ## Building

+*  You will need to get a copy of `nw-gyp`, and put it in your path (`npm -g install nw-gyp`).
+*  You will need C-compiling toolkit (Xcode, Visual C++ Studio 2010, or build-essentials.)
+*  You will need to be able to compile node modules (so have `npm`, and `node-gyp` in your path.)

 ### Windows/Linux

-You will need the [node-webkit](https://github.com/rogerwang/node-webkit) runtime for your platform, and the compiled version of serialport module.
-So, just download this project, and in the `arduinoscope.nw` directory, type `npm install`.

-You will need to be able to compile node modules (so have `npm`, and `node-gyp` in your path.)

-You will need C-compiling toolkit (Visual C++ Studio 2010, or build-essentials.)
+    npm install
+    cd node_modules/serialport
+    nw-gyp configure --target=0.4.1
+    nw-gyp build

 ### Mac